Dave Strickler (drag racer)

-Driving a 2 July 1965 match race at Charlotte Motor Speedway, in a 1965 Plymouth owned by Ronnie Sox, Strickler beat the Petty Enetrprises #43Jr.
+Driving a 2 July 1965 match race at Charlotte Motor Speedway, in a 1965 Plymouth owned by Ronnie Sox, Strickler beat the Petty Enterprises #43Jr.
 1965 Plymouth Barracuda of Richard Petty, in his brief foray into drag racing.

 For whatever reason, Strickler's career fell out of the limelight, in 66, however he continued as a 'hired gun', racing for teams as prestigious as Sox & Martin.

 Strickler's career highlight was the 1968 World Finals, where he beat his old team-mate Bill Jenkins for the World Championship title.

 Strickler raced a SS/F class Z28 Camaro, while Jenkins steered his SS/D Chevy II.
 While Strick's Elapsed Time was slower -(11.89 to 11.48) - his handicap saw him cross the tape first.

 He continued to race Chevrolet Camaros tuned by Jenkins through 1969, however they were slowly becoming less competitive against the Chrysler Hemi - there was now a .5 second difference between Ronnie Sox's car and the fastest car Chevrolet had for sale - although neither were in any way 'stock' cars.

 Strickler went to the 1970 NHRA World Finals at Dallas International Motor Speedway, where he was eliminated in round two by eventual Pro Stock winner Ronnie Sox.

 Some of Strickler's early cars were known as Old Reliable.

-For the 1971 Winternats, Strickler qualified #20, but did not race.
+For the 1971 NHRA Winternationals, Strickler qualified #20, but did not race.